 Hemangiomas are usually small, but can grow to be quite large.
-Hemangiomas of the skin normally begin as small scratches or red patches on the skin that form during the first two or three weeks of life.
+They normally begin as small scratches or red patches on the skin that form during the first two or three weeks of life.
 Hemangiomas in infants tend to grow rapidly for the following four to six months.

 After this period of growth, hemangiomas enter a resting phase.
-They should remain the same size for several months or years and then begin to shrink.
+They usually remain the same size for several months or years and then begin to shrink.

 A doctor can diagnose a hemangioma of the skin just by looking at it.
 No other testing is usually necessary.
-Your doctor may order blood tests or a skin biopsy (removing a small piece of skin for testing) if a growth appears to be abnormal or other sores are present.
+Your doctor may order blood tests or a skin biopsy if a growth appears to be abnormal or other sores are present.
+A skin biopsy involves removing a small piece of skin for testing.

 An MRI or CT scan is a way to examine a cavernous hemangioma.
 These scans allow doctors to visualize structures beneath the skin to see how deep the hemangiomas have grown.

-Doctors may also use a Doppler ultrasound to see how blood flows through a hemangioma.
+Your doctor may also use a Doppler ultrasound to see how blood flows through a hemangioma.
 This allows them to distinguish between a hemangioma and other, similar lesions, such as those caused by rubella, measles, or acrodermatitis.
-A Doppler ultrasound may also help doctors determine if the hemangioma is growing, resting, or shrinking.
+A Doppler ultrasound may also help determine if the hemangioma is growing, resting, or shrinking.

 Capillary hemangiomas aren’t usually treated.
 As the child gets older, the growth tends to shrink and will usually disappear on its own.

-If a cavernous hemangioma is in an area that could interfere with sight or breathing (around the eyes, nose, or throat), treatment may be necessary.
-Treatment might also be necessary if the hemangioma is very large or ulcerates (breaks open and bleeds), causing discomfort.
+If a cavernous hemangioma is in an area that could interfere with sight or breathing, treatment may be necessary.
+Treatment might also be necessary if the hemangioma is very large or breaks open and bleeds, causing discomfort.